nehalsin/picolisp-wiki-mode/README.md

 ## Outline Navigation: ##

-picolisp-wiki-mode supports *outline-minor-mode* as well as *org-mode-style visibility cycling* for PicoLisp-Wikli-style headers.
+picolisp-wiki-mode supports *outline-minor-mode* as well as *org-mode-style visibility cycling* for PicoLisp-Wiki-style headers.
 There are two types of visibility cycling: Pressing `S-TAB` cycles globally between the table of contents view (headers only), outline view (top-level headers only), and the full document view.
 Pressing